 Companies that work with the government are required to meet standards and guidelines to ensure that data and records are protected.
 In some cases, that information may be categorized as secret, top-secret or classified.
 But there is sensitive information that doesn’t fall into those categories.

 NIST 800-171 provides a framework for protecting controlled unclassified information (CUI).

-I’ve worked in IT for over 15 years.
+I’ve worked in IT for 8 years.
 In this article, I'll explain NIST 800-171, whether it applies to your organization, what you need to do, and how it ties to the Department of Defense (DoD) Cybersecurity Maturity Model Compliance (CMMC) standards.

-In my role at Kelser Corporation, a managed IT support provider, I’ve answered questions from business leaders just like you about these topics.
-I’ve also heard people say, “I know I have to be compliant, but I’m not sure what that means.”
+In my role at Kelser Corporation, a managed IT support provider, I've heard people say, “I know I have to be compliant, but I’m not sure what that means.”